 Categorizing the items in your office helps you choose what to keep and what to toss.
-Create piles around the room for what you plan to hold on to, what to sell, what to donate, what to store in a nearby storage facility, what to trash, and what to recycle/repurpose.
+Create piles around the room for what you plan to hold on to, what to sell, what to donate, what to store in a nearby storage unit, what to trash, and what to recycle/repurpose.
 Those old high school term papers stuffed in a file folder?
 Probably safe to recycle.
 An iPod you haven’t turned on for years?
 Donate it to your kid’s school.

 According to organizing expert Peter Walsh, this step helps people not only “figure out how much space each category requires, but shows them the duplicate staplers or outdated equipment they’ve accumulated.”

 3. Decide how to use the storage you already have

 Once you have all items and files sorted, you’ll need appropriate storage options for them.
 Organizing guru Charlotte Steill recommends assessing the storage you have in the room, such as built-in shelving, cabinets, closets, bookshelves, baskets, etc., and deciding if and how you can use it in the home office.

 Chest of drawers no longer makes sense for the room?
 Move it out.
 Need a good way to keep dust off the book collection?
 Use that old glass-door entertainment center from the family room.
 This way, if you do have to go out and buy a storage system, you’ll know you tried existing options first.